top of page

 Using a smartphone as a camera monitor

-Lastly, make sure your camera is compatible with the monopod and video monitor setup, for example, make sure you have a monopod that you can remove the foot and look for the 3/8” threading, such as the Benro Supadupa 72".
+Pro Tip: Make sure your camera is compatible with the monopod and video monitor setup, for example, make sure you have a monopod that you can remove the foot and look for the 3/8” threading, such as the Benro Supadupa 72".
 This will allow you to attach a monitor mount to mount your video monitor on one end and your camera to the other of the monopod.
 With the right equipment in hand, you'll be ready to capture stunning low angle shots of wildlife that will leave viewers in awe.

 Setting up your low angle camera rig for stable and comfortable shooting is essential to